 Tooltip

-Provides additional information or context when users hover over or interact with an element.
+Displays supplementary information when users hover over or interact with an element.

 <script lang="ts">